UNT DEPARTMENT OF MATHEMATICS: GRADERS

 ii) Please note that failure to meet these standards (Accuracy and Promptness) is grounds for immediate termination and replacement.

-7. Textbooks: Textbooks may be checked out with Kelli Chase, Textbook Coordinator, located in GAB 435D.
+7. Textbooks: Textbooks may be checked out with Kelli Chase, Textbook Coordinator, located in GAB 435B.

 8. Secured Mailbox: Each grader will have a box in the secured mailroom, to which access is granted by key pad code.
 Your instructor may prefer that you use his/her box in the main office, GAB 435, as a drop-off (during normal business hours); that will be established in your initial meeting with your instructor.

-9. Communication: We communicate with graders primarily via email, and we are required to correspond with them only via their UNT email address.
+9. Communication: We communicate with graders primarily via UNT STUDENT email, and we are required to correspond with them via their UNT email address.
 Graders are required to keep their electronic mailbox available to receive mail from the instructor to whom they are assigned and from the Math Office.

 CONTINUING EMPLOYMENT CRITERIA